vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 fatigue from the previous day, plus a packed schedule of stuff I needed to catch up on on the personal chores front due to the huge amount of day job work I did the previous day.

+## 2026-07-02: skipped all exercises

+On Thursday 2026-07-02, I skipped all exercises.
+This was due to being delayed by a mix of day job stuff and Fable testing, but also not wanting to compound the delay further since I was behind on a bunch of personal chores items.